RetroAchievements/docs/docs/developer-docs/getting-started-as-an-achievement-developer.md

 - It can take a while to understand how the memory works in a game, so try spending as much time with it as you can, especially if it's your first attempt at developing achievements.

-You can find more in the [Tips and Tricks page](/developer-docs/tips-and-tricks).

 ## Next Steps

 Now that you know how to use the Memory Inspector, and the Achievement Editor.
 It's time to learn new techniques and practice: